ApreaKosasih/MyPortofolio/README.md

 ### Status
 Ongoing - Developed
 ### Desc
-Edunitas is a digital platform E-Learning Portal.
+eduLearning is a digital platform E-Learning Portal.
 Time, distance and space are no longer obstacles to interacting with each other in learning.
 ### Responsibility